publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736a.md

         (2) such other concerns determined to be appropriate.

-    (e) __Deadline for agreements under subchapters II and III–A of this chapter__
+    (e) __Deadline for agreements under subchapters II and III–A__

-    An agreement under subchapters II and III–A of this chapter shall, to the extent practicable, be entered into not later than—
+    An agreement under subchapters II and III–A shall, to the extent practicable, be entered into not later than—

         (1) November 30 of the first fiscal year in which agricultural commodities are to be shipped under the agreement; or